-Does this financial product invest in fossil that comply with the EU Taxonomy?1 Yes In fossil gas In nuclear energy gas and/or nuclear energy related activities ■ No The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
-1. Taxonomy-alignment of investments including sovereign bonds 0% Taxonomy-aligned (no fossil gas & nuclear) 100% Non Taxonomy-aligned 2.
-Taxonomy-alignment of investments excluding sovereign bonds 0% Taxonomy-aligned (no fossil gas & nuclear) 100% Non Taxonomy-aligned This graph represents up to 100% of the total investments.
-As the Sub-Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds, if any, in the Sub-Fund's portfolio will not impact the proportion of sustainable investments eligned with
+The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomyalignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

+- 1. Taxonomy-alignment of investments including sovereign bonds\ - 0% Taxonomy-aligned (no fossil gas & nuclear) - 100% Non Taxonomy-aligned

+2. Taxonomy-alignment of investments excluding sovereign bonds\ 0% Taxonomy-aligned

+(no fossil gas & nuclear)

+This graph represents up to 100% of the total investments.
+As the Sub-Fund does not commit to making sustainable investments aligned with the EU Taxonomy, the proportion of sovereign bonds, if any, in the Sub-Fund's investment portfolio will not impact the proportion of sustainable investments aligned with the EU Taxonomy included in the graph.